ClifHouck/boot-devstack/README.md

 (see <a href="http://www.openstack.org/">OpenStack</a>) instance using the Rackspace cloud.

+You must have ansible and pyrax installed and configured to use this playbook.

 Currently, this repo contains two
 <a href="https://wiki.openstack.org/wiki/Ironic">Ironic</a>-specific devstack
 configurations taken from the Ironic